-Adapting Contactless Solutions for Safe Reopening of Hotels Post-COVID
+Adapting Contactless Check-In Solutions for Safe Reopening of Hotels Post-COVID

 Since the start of the pandemic in mid-February, the hospitality industry has already lost more than $36 billion in room revenue in the US.